themesberg/flowbite/content/components/drawer.md

 The backdrop element can be used to dim out the background elements when the drawer is visible and also automatically hide the component when clicking outside of it.

-Use the `data-drawer-backdrop="{true|false}"` data attribute where you can disable or enable the backdrop element.
+Use the `data-fb-drawer-backdrop="{true|false}"` data attribute where you can disable or enable the backdrop element.

 ### Enabled (default)